OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Results and Discussion

-\textbf{Closed versus Open Models} Closed models perform significantly better than open models even in text-only settings, often achieving scores closer to the gold standard (e.g., GPT-4.1 {\em vs.} Qwen-2.5-7B on English and MSA MCQ).
-This suggests closed models leverage strong world knowledge and priors or benefit from broader pretraining and instruction tuning to make educated guesses and narrow the hypothesis space without visual evidence.
-This correctness without the image likely reflects priors and heuristics rather than genuine visual understanding, posing a deployment risk -- models may answer confidently without grounding, increasing the chance of hallucination.
+\textbf{\textit{Does visual grounding reduce the speech-channel penalty?}} Adding the image substantially reduces the gap between speech-based inputs and clean text.
+The visual signal provides channel-independent evidence about objects, entities, attributes, and scene context, helping the model recover from acoustic and ASR noise.
+The largest gains are observed for \textbf{S}$\rightarrow$\textbf{S+I}, where the image restores missing cues and constrains the answer space.
+This suggests that visual grounding acts as a modality equalizer, especially when the question is provided through a noisy speech channel.

-\textbf{Which metric best reflects post-grounding quality?} Results across all metrics consistently show that adding images helps.
-While MCQ and T/F tasks quickly saturate to near-ceiling accuracy, the LLM-as-judge score for open-ended answers increases substantially and retains headroom, making it the most informative signal for post-grounding quality and faithfulness.
-BERTScore, by contrast, improves only modestly and primarily reflects surface overlap.
-Practically, we use MCQ/TF as a basic check that the model is utilizing the image, and rely on LLM-as-judge to compare strong systems and analyze residual errors.
+\textbf{Closed {\em vs.} Open models:} Closed models perform better than open models even in text-only settings, often achieving scores closer to the gold standard (e.g., GPT-4.1 {\em vs.} Qwen-2.5-7B on English and MSA MCQ).
+This suggests closed models leverage world knowledge and priors or benefit from broader pretraining and instruction tuning to make educated guesses and narrow the hypothesis space without visual evidence.